Honing your financial skills is like getting in touch with your spidey senses.

 You would talk enthusiastically about your favorite team and know all vital player stats, like how mom saved $5,000 in three months, invested in three unicorns, and has a lifetime investment return of 11.6% per year.
 It would foster discussions about earning, saving, and investing money, and you would argue at the dinner table about who is the greatest player of all time.

 A “touchdown” might be putting away $15,000 in your 401(k) over the year.
 A “pick-6” would be a budget turnaround where, instead of creating debt from overspending, you created an emergency fund and some positive cash flow into your savings account.

 You wouldn’t have to be angry on Monday morning because your team lost over the weekend.
 Instead, you’d be celebrating the progress you made toward reaching your financial goals as you moved in a positive direction.
 Your favorite sport, the game of financial literacy, would be based on the actions of you and your family, not a team of players that you don’t even know.

 How great would that feel?

-Financial Literacy: Avoiding the Zero-Sum Game
+Financial Literacy for Beginners: Avoiding the Zero-Sum Game

 I came from a big family, and my parents never seemed to get their fair share.
 We never had nice things, like a great car, designer clothes, or a fancy house.